The Grand Hotel

 Afternoon Tea at The Grand

-We can't think of anywhere we would rather enjoy a spot of afternoon tea than The Victoria Terrace at the Grand Hotel.
-Quite the iconic offering, afternoon tea here is something of pure beauty that also tastes fantastic, something notoriously tricky to master!
+The Victoria Terrace at the Grand Hotel has quite the iconic offering, afternoon tea here is something of pure beauty that also tastes fantastic.
 Choose from two teas, The Victoria Grand afternoon tea or the Victoria Terrace Tea.
 The Grand option offers three tiers of deliciousness, including quiche and freshly made poached salmon, egg mayo, cucumber and cream cheese and smoked ham sandwiches.

 A selection of pastries and cakes curated by executive chef Alan White are also served, alongside fruit and plain scones with clotted cream and strawberry preserve.
 To drink, luxury loose leaf teas are on offer, along with coffee brews on request.
 Refer to their list of sparkling wines for added opulence or choose the Brighton G&T or Moet Moments tea options.

 A grand day in with the inlaws, or perhaps a baby shower or hen event?
 Afternoon tea is a great British tradition and now with the Grand Afternoon Tea takeaway, you can enjoy your favourite sweet and savoury delights, alfresco or in the comfort of your own home.

 Designed by executive chef Alan White, the evening option at the Victoria Terrace is the grill menu.
 Offering a modern take on classic grill dishes, focusing on locally sourced meat and produce.
 A wagyu beef burger is a firm favourite on the menu, alongside the unmissable Sussex rump steak served with roast plum vine tomatoes and watercress.
 View their menu here.